The Joshua Centre | Flinders Christian Community College

 What is the process for enrolling a student into the Joshua Centre?

 Please complete our online enrolment application.
 Applicants are to supply all requested supporting documentation online.
-Once we’ve received your online enrolment application with all relevant supporting documentation, it will be reviewed.
-If a position in the centre becomes available and College believes the Joshua Centre may be a good fit for your child, then an initial meet and greet will be arranged to share more information about our program and the enrolment process.
+Once we have received your online enrolment application with all relevant supporting documentation, it will be reviewed.
+If a position in the Joshua Centre becomes available and College has assessed your child will benefit from our program, an initial meet and greet will be arranged to share more information about our program and the enrolment process.

 Student interviews will commence in Term 2 and continue in Term 3.
-Students will be offered a place based on an interview, in-class observations at the student’s current school and/or in the Joshua Centre and places being available in the selected grade.
-Enrolment offers will start going out from the end of Term 2 (and continue in Term 3) for the following year.
+Students will be offered a place based on interviews, in-class observations at the student’s current school and/or in our Centre, and places being available in the selected grade.
+Enrolment offers will be sent out from the end of Term 2 (and continue in Term 3) for the following year.

 Is there a minimum or maximum level of diagnosis required before applying to the Joshua Centre?

-The Joshua Centre caters for students who are formally diagnosed with high-functioning ASD Level II.
-These students may struggle to cope in their current school setting and need a highly structured and modified learning environment in order to thrive.
-Students will be expected to have a particular level of independence i.e, being able to work independently on learning tasks without 1:1 aide support.
+The Joshua Centre caters for students who are formally diagnosed with autism.
+Students will be provided with a differentiated learning program and environment focusing on meeting their individual learning needs through structured programs and supportive environments.
+However, students will be expected to have a level of independence i.e, being able to work independently on learning tasks without 1:1 aide support.

 Is a differentiated curriculum taught?

 The Joshua Centre teaches the Victorian Curriculum in line with teaching practice at all Campuses.
-Adjustments to the curriculum will be determined in consultation with parents based on the students needs and will be documented in the Individual Learning Plan.
+Adjustments to the curriculum will be determined based on the students needs and documented Individual Learning Plans.
+Parents will be consulted when adjustments to curriculum have been determined.

 Will NDIS supported therapy be allowed onsite during school hours?

 A central part of our Philosophy is strong collaboration between the Joshua Centre, families and therapists.
-To support this, NDIS and privately funded therapy will be accommodated and encouraged at The Joshua Centre during school hours.
-Facilitating these services not only allows us to support the students, but also the families who otherwise may have to seek therapy outside of school hours.
+To support this, NDIS and privately funded therapy will be accommodated and encouraged during school hours.
+Facilitating these services not only support students, but also the families who otherwise may have to seek therapy outside of school hours.

 What suitability criteria are students required to meet to enable them to enrol in the centre?